MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - By default, the Trace API displays a message in the standard output for every ``recordEvent(...)`` and ``recordEventEnd(...)`` method calls.

-- It does not print a timestamp when displaying the trace message, it only print the ID of the recorded event followed by the value given in parameters.
+- It does not print a timestamp when displaying the trace message because it drastically impacts the performances.
+  It only print the ID of the recorded event followed by the value given in parameters.

 - The default implementation can be overridden by implementing the ``LLTRACE_impl.h`` file.